Avian and Exotic Pets

 - American Board of Veterinary Practitioners – Exotic Companion Mammal Practice, 2012

 Dr. Powers worked in general private practice for a year before her residency and for five years after her residency at North Carolina State University College of Veterinary Medicine (NCSU-CVM) before joining the staff at Carolina Veterinary Specialists in 2002.
-Dr. Powers has written more than twenty scientific journal articles and book chapters and has lectured extensively locally, regionally, and nationally.
-Dr. Powers is an adjunct assistant professor at NCSU-CVM.
-She currently serves as the president-elect of the Association of Avian Veterinarians (AAV).
-She served as the chairperson of the AAV Research Committee from 2006 through 2012 and continues to serve as an active member of this committee.
+Dr. Powers is also an adjunct assistant professor at NCSU-CVM.
+She currently serves as the president of the Association of Avian Veterinarians (AAV).
+She served as the chairperson of the AAV Research Committee from 2006 through 2012.
 She served as vice-president of the Association of Exotic Mammal Veterinarians (AEMV) from 2007 to 2009, and served as a board member for the AEMV from 2007 to 2010.
 She was a 2011 and 2012 recipient of the AAV President’s Award for Outstanding Service, the 2008 recipient of the AEMV President’s Award, and has received numerous other professional honors and awards.
+Dr. Powers has written more than twenty scientific journal articles and book chapters and has lectured extensively locally, regionally, and nationally.
 Dr. Powers completed a clinical drug safety trial for the use of Advantage Multi for Cats (Bayer) in domestic ferrets, and has conducted several other research studies while at Carolina Veterinary Specialists, including an investigation into the metabolism of the anticonvulsant drug phenobarbital in African grey parrots and ongoing studies investigating a newly characterized intestinal parasite of cockatiels, Spironucleus meleagridis.

 Areas of Special Interest: